determined-ai/determined/docs/manage/users.rst

 -  ``admin`` (full privileges)
 -  ``determined`` (for single-user installations)

-Both have blank passwords by default.
+Both have blank passwords by default, therefore, you'll need to set a strong password.

 Setting the Admin Password
 ==========================